wu-lee/exim-disposable-aliases/README.md

     spammr.5.pimpernel@example.com

-On seeing a delivery to this alias, the server will allow it and permit 4 more, after which they are rejected.
+On seeing a delivery to this alias, your mail server will allow it and permit 4 more, after which they are rejected.
 If the site turns out to be responsible, you can enable the alias permanently.
 If the site abuses your this email, you can allow it to expire, or disable it!